 My healthevet badge

-We recommend using cognitive behavioral therapy-based interventions focused on suicide prevention for patients with a recent history of self-directed violence to reduce incidents of future self-directed violence.
+We suggest offering cognitive behavioral therapy (including problem solving- based psychotherapies) focused on suicide prevention to reduce suicidal ideation for patients with a history of self-directed violence.

 Strength: